 Judge or Jury Trial

 If the trial will be held before a jury, the defense and prosecution select the jury through a question and answer process called “voir dire.”
-In federal courts and many state courts, the judge carries out this process using questions suggested by the attorneys as well as questions that the judge comes up with on his or her own.
+In federal courts and some state courts, the judge carries out this process using questions suggested by the attorneys as well as questions the judge comes up with on his or her own.

 The prosecution and then the defense make opening statements to the judge or jury.
 These statements provide an outline of the case that each side expects to prove.
 This is called an opening statement because this is not the place for legal arguments, only statement of what the attorneys plan to present as evidence.
-In some cases, the defense attorney reserves opening argument until the beginning of the defense case.
+In some cases, the defense attorney reserves the opening statement until the beginning of the defense case.

 The defense may cross-examine the prosecution witnesses.